dilshad-ahmed/dilshad-ahmed/README.md

 - 👋 Hi, I’m @dilshad-ahmed
 - 👀 I’m interested in learning coding and building full stack website
-- 🌱 I’m currently learning MERN-Stack
+- 🌱 I’m a MERN-Stack developer
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/dilshad-ahmed-81b375201

 <!---